 You can ask for references and success stories all day long, and you should, but if you really want to see whom you're talking to then look at how they market themselves.

-Check out their online marketing portfolio, and make sure to look at their Facebook page, Google my business, Twitter account, LinkedIn profile, and TikTok account.
+Check out their online marketing portfolio, and make sure to look at their Facebook page, Google My Business, Twitter account, LinkedIn profile, and TikTok and Instagram account.
 Ask if they maintain a blog on their site.
-If they don't put much effort into practicing their stated art for their own sake, don't count on them doing much for you either.
+If they don't put much effort into practising their stated art for their own sake, don't count on them doing much for you either.